 God's judgment against unbelief is real.
 Don't take it lightly.
 Don't think your sin is a small thing in God's eyes.
 Don't think that you can deal with it yourself.
 You can't.
 Return to the Lord and receive what He comes to give.
-"Today, if you hear his voice, do not harden your hearts, as at Meribah, as on the day at Massah in the wilderness, when your fathers put me to the test and put me to the proof, though they had seen my work."
+"Today, if you hear His voice, do not harden your hearts, as at Meribah, as on the day at Massah in the wilderness, when your fathers put Me to the test and put Me to the proof, though they had seen My work."
 Hear the exhortation of the writer to the letter to the Hebrews "Take care, brothers, lest there be in any of you an evil, unbelieving heart, leading you to fall away from the living God.
 But exhort one another every day, as long as it is called 'today,' that none of you may be hardened by the deceitfulness of sin."
 Don't be like the foolish virgins.
 Don't be caught unawares.
+Do not leave sin unconfessed and unabsolved.
+Don't despise preaching and God's Word.
+Don't neglect receiving the Lord's Supper.

 Don't try to wait without the means Christ has given you.
 You can't.
 Christ doesn't give gifts you don't need.
-If He causes His Law and His Gospel to be preached, it's because you need to hear it.
+If He gives you the Holy Scriptures, it's because you need to read, mark, learn, and inwardly digest them.
+If He causes His Law and His Gospel to be preached, it's because you need to hear them.
 If He sends you a pastor to be His own ears and mouth to hear your confession and pronounce His absolution, it's because you have sins to confess and He has absolution you need to receive.
 If He says "Take, eat, drink" it's because you need this food to keep you alive and strong.
 Christ gives all these things to preserve you, to keep your faith alive and burning brightly so that you may see safely in the darkness and avoid the dangers that lay everywhere around you.
 These gifts lay low all pride and bring hope in the midst of the darkest despair.
-Faith needs Christ and the Means of Grace are where Christ has promised to be for you.
+Faith needs Christ and the means of His grace are where Christ has promised to be for you.
 Without these faith will, not might, will die.
 Christ Himself has ordained these things as the creators and sustainers of faith.
 Apart from them, we cannot live, and the day of the bridegroom's arrival will find us filled with terror, shut out of Christ's kingdom.
-But with them that day will one of joy as our hope finds all its fulfillment.
+But with them that day will be a day of immeasurable joy as our hope finds all its fulfillment and faith gives way to sight.

 The day is surely drawing near and we don't know the day or the hour.
 But we don't need to.
 All we need to know is where we can find Jesus.
 As long as we have Him, as long as our ears are filled with His promises of deliverance and faithfulness, then He will do the work of keeping us - of lifting us up when we have fallen, of delivering us in the hour of temptation, of comforting us in the hour of heartache and despair.
 As we are surrounded by the hope of Christ's death and resurrection, His final and complete victory over our sin and death, we find fresh strength to endure.
 Stay awake.
 Stay watchful.
-Stay close to Christ so that when He returns you may be fully ready, prepared to enter the banquet hall of your Lord and Savior's eternal joy.
+Stay close to Christ so that when

+He returns you may be fully ready, prepared to enter the banquet hall of your Lord and Savior's eternal joy.